InsaneMiner/Lemon/README.md

-Feel welcome to make a pull request.
+Welcome Lemon<br>
 This project is open source so do what ever you want with it.
 <br>
 Watch for more info: https://www.youtube.com/watch?v=PYr8js5QY1M
 <br>